ebensing/gov2430lab1/README.md

 Setup
 ==========================

-1. Download and unpack the "Metadata by Users - CSV files, one for each User"
+1. Download and unpack the "Metadata by Users - CSV files, one for each User" from [here](http://foreverdata.org/1009/index.html)
 2. The .csv files need to live in the same directory as process.py

 Usage